 Strengthen your focus, relationships & wellbeing by tapping into the power of compassion

-Join us for a 2-day Compassion Cultivation Training© Introduction tailored specifically for police families.
+Join us for a 4-week introduction to Compassion Cultivation Training© tailored specifically for first responder families.
 This evidence-informed and research-backed program was developed by experts in contemplative studies, psychology, and neuroscience at Stanford University and is taught by Daranne Harris, a certified CCT teacher, and a researcher at the University of Calgary who works with first responder families.
 (You can read more about the program below the registration form).

 Research shows that Compassion Cultivation Training© (CCT) can